aryakghosal/customer-churn-analysis-PwC/README.md

 ## Data Collection

-The dataset was provided as an excel file by PwC from a telecom client during PwC Power BI Virtual Internship Program, which contained 7000+ records of customer information consisting major fields like Gender, Senior Citizen, Tenure, Payment Method, Phone Service, Contract, Monthly Charge, Subscriptions, etc. \
+The dataset was provided as an excel file by PwC from a telecom client during PwC Power BI in Data Analytics Virtual Case Experience, which contained 7000+ records of customer information consisting major fields like Gender, Senior Citizen, Tenure, Payment Method, Phone Service, Contract, Monthly Charge, Subscriptions, etc. \
 **Link:** [Dataset](02-Churn-Dataset.xlsx)